Cedar Creek Samford

-As you head our to Cedar Creek, you can be forgiven for wanting to pull over the moment you see trickling water or cascading falls, especially as you drive across shaded creek crossings.
+As you head out to Cedar Creek, you can be forgiven for wanting to pull over the moment you see trickling water or cascading falls, especially as you drive across shaded creek crossings.
 Andy Williams Park is about 4kms in on the left as you head out to Cedar Creek.
 You will drive over a small bridge and then notice a shoulder side-road where you can drive in and park.
-Andy Williams Park boast toilets and electric bbqs, picnic tables and plenty of shade.
+Andy Williams Park boasts toilets and electric BBQs, picnic tables and plenty of shade.

 Cedar Creek Rock Pools